Rosellines/Netrum-Duality/README.md

 # 🔥 Netrum Duality 🔥
-# AI Mining System - Telegram & Discord Report
+# AI Mining System - Telegram & Discord Report By Mikasa_Nix

 A professional Telegram reporting system for Netrum AI mining operations on Base network.
 This system provides real-time status updates, balance monitoring, and mining cycle notifications directly to your Telegram chat.

 ## ✨ Features

 - **🚀 Real-time Mining Status**: Get instant notifications when mining starts, claims are processed, and cycles restart
-- **💰 Balance Monitoring**: Track both NPT token and ETH balances on Base network
+- **💰 Balance Monitoring**: Track both NPT token and ETH balances on Base network with Tx Hash
 - **💰 Auto Claim After 24 Hours + Report 2 Hours** : Integrated with auto claim every 24hr and send report balance every 2hr on discord or telegram. and you can use both
 - **🏷️ Base Name Resolution**: Automatic resolution of Base network usernames
 - **📱 Telegram Integration**: Clean, professional reports sent directly to Telegram